polyfem/polyfem.github.io/docs/tutorial.md

 Note that as value you can also specify an expression as string depending on x,y,z and PolyFEM will evaluate that expression on the edge/face.

-Since creating the file with association from boundary to id it is complicated, we also provide an application `bc_setter` to interactively *color* faces of 3D meshes and associate tags.
-By *shift* clicking you can color coplanar faces to assign and id.
-The UI also allow to specify the 3 values to assign to that boundary condition and choose between Dirichelt and Neumann.
-On save it will produce the txt file with the tags and a json file with the specified `problem_params`.
+Since creating the file with association from boundary to id it is complicated, we also provide an application `bc_setter` to interactively *color* faces of 3D meshes (or edges of 2D meshes) and associate tags.
+By *shift* clicking you can color coplanar faces to assign and id (*command* or *control* click colors only one face).
+The UI also allow to specify the 3 values (for scalar problem only one) to assign to that boundary condition and choose between Dirichelt and Neumann.
+On save it will produce the txt file with the tags to be used in `bc_tag` and a json file to set the `problem_params`.
+Note, if you selected the vector problem you need to use `"problem": "GenericTensor"` otherwise `"problem": "GenericScalar"`.

 ![bc_setter](img/bc_setter.png)